-As we approach the end of the month, it’s time to start looking forward to what October will bring.
-October is the perfect time to visit London, and not just because of Halloween and half term celebrations.
+October is the perfect time to visit London, and not just because of Halloween events and half term celebrations.

-Temperatures start to dip this month and the parks and gardens transform from sunny green spaces into rich autumnal landscapes; October is a great time to visit one of the city’s many parks including Hyde Park and Regent’s Park.
+Temperatures start to dip this month and the parks and gardens transform from sunny green spaces into rich autumnal landscapes; October is a good time of the year to visit one of the city’s many Royal Parks including Hyde Park and Regent’s Park.

 This post may contain affiliate links.
 I have been or could be if you click on a link in this post compensated via a cash payment, gift or something else of value for writing this post.
 See our full disclosure policy for more details.